 Most Americans have some form of debt.
 It’s just a fact of life.
 But in many cases, this debt can quickly increase the level of stress in your daily life.
-Whether it’s a small amount or you have a mountain of debt, one of the best ways to reduce stress is to take charge of the situation.
+Whether it’s a small amount or you have a mountain of debt, one of the best ways to reduce stress is to take control of your finances.
 Setting up a manageable plan for repayment options will help you take control.
 Here are some suggestions to get you started:

 STEP 1 – Create a list

 Write down everything you owe, including the current balance, monthly payment, due dates, and the interest rate associated with the debt.
 The list should be thorough and include all debts, including your mortgage, student loans, car loans, credit cards, money owed to family/friends, and child support.
 Also make a list of your monthly bills such as electric, water, phone, cable, etc. and don’t forget obvious expenses like gas and groceries.

 STEP 2 – Set Priorities